Virtual Airlines - What are they ?

 Boeing 747-400 ...

 Why is this jet listed last, I hear you say?
-For some time now, my flying has been mainly short/medium haul.
-In the past, I had a lot of time for long hauls and so many hours were racked up, certainly while testing.
-These days, I get to fly her now and again.
-Developed yet again by PMDG, the Queen is a beauty to fly and a real handful for Single Pilot Operations!
-Sadly, many airlines are phasing this great jet out of their operating environment now.
+For some time now, my flying has been mainly short/medium haul using the Airbus A320 series or the Boeing 737 in the MSFS2020 version of our favourite Simulator.
+In the past, I had a lot of time for long hauls and so many hours were racked up on the 747, certainly while testing for MS UK in the old days.
+These days, in MSFS2020, the Boeing 747-8 model, available for use, is not really study level enough and therefore not yet at a level where I can fly her with some degree of accuracy.
+As of now, May 2026, we have the new PMDG 777-200LR airliner, with the -200LF variant scheduled for release in due course.
+Currently, the 747-400 from PMDG is still in development and release is looking closer than ever from their stable.
+In P3D, developed yet again by PMDG, the Queen was a beauty to fly and a real handful for Single Pilot Operations!
+Sadly, many airlines have phased this great jet out of their flight operations now.
 A sad time.
 But I have many memories of flying her into Hong Kong's old Kai Tak Airport!
+I await the release of the Boeing 747-400 Jet from PMDG with great anticipation!